-As you consider these questions and others, you may consider guidance from a knowledgeable Federal Benefits counselor.
+As you consider these questions and others, you may consider guidance from a knowledgeable Educator.
 At Federal Benefits Information Center, we will be glad to assist you and see if there are other steps you can take to make the most of your benefits for your future.

-Contact us or request your Personal Benefits Analysis to see how your TSP and other benefits can help you achieve your goals.
+Contact us or request your complimentary CABS Report (Comprehensive Annual Benefits Summary Report) to see how your TSP and other benefits can help you achieve your goals.